Last updated: February 2, 2026

 8. Common Mistakes in Resistance Drawing (Concise)

-Effective charting means avoiding these three critical mistakes that mislead most beginner traders:
+Effective charting means knowing what not to draw.
+Avoid these four critical mistakes that mislead most beginner traders:

-- Treating the zone as a single line: The market is volatile; never plot just one ceiling line.
-Instead, define zones by capturing the area between the candle bodies and the extreme wicks.
-This approach filters out minor price fluctuation and prevents being misled by false breakouts during chart analysis.
+• Treating Resistance as a Single Line: The market is volatile; never plot just one thin ceiling line.
+Instead, define zones by capturing the area between the candle bodies and the extreme wicks to filter out minor fluctuations.

 9. FAQs